Bodoland Lottery Result Today, June 04, 2025: Assam State Lottery Sambad Wednesday Lucky Draw Results Declared, Check Winners List With Ticket Numbers | 📝 LatestLY

-Mumbai, June 4: As anticipation continues to build, lottery enthusiasts across Assam are eyeing the Bodoland Lottery Result (Assam State Lottery Sambad Result) for Wednesday, June 4, 2025.
+Mumbai, June 04: As anticipation continues to build, lottery enthusiasts across Assam are eyeing the Bodoland Lottery Result (Assam State Lottery Sambad Result) of Wednesday, June 04, 2025.
 Operated under the Bodoland Territorial Region, this popular state-run lottery continues to attract participants hoping to change their fortunes.
-The Bodoland Lottery results are declared three times a day at 12 PM, 3 PM, and 7 PM, making it one of the most engaging formats in the state.
-Click here to download the Bodoland Lottery Result in PDF for Wednesday, June 4, along with the winners’ list and ticket numbers.
+The Bodoland Lottery Results are declared three times a day at 12 PM, 3 PM, and 7 PM, making it one of the most engaging formats in the state.
+Click here to download the Bodoland Lottery Result in PDF on Wednesday, June 04, along with the winners’ list and ticket numbers.

 When and Where To Check Bodoland Lottery Result (Assam State Lottery Sambad Result)